OSHA's Silica Standard Enforcement Guidance - Worksite Medical

 Key Takeaways for Employers

-The standard still calls for a permissible exposure limit of 50 micrograms per cubic meter of an 8-hour time-weighted average.
-Under the new guidelines, all general industry and maritime employers must offer medical surveillance to employees who are exposed to the “action level” of 25 micrograms per cubic meter for 30 or more days a year.
+The updated silica standard maintains a permissible exposure limit (PEL) of 50 micrograms per cubic meter (µg/m³) averaged over an 8-hour workday.
+Notably, all general industry and maritime employers must now provide medical surveillance for employees exposed at, or above, the action level of 25 µg/m³ for 30 or more days annually.

-This is an update from the previous rule that required medical surveillance be made available to employees who had exposure above the permissible exposure limit for 30 or more days per year.
+This marked an update from the previous rule that required medical surveillance be made available only to workers who had exposure above the permissible exposure limit for 30 or more days per year.

 To schedule your mobile silica physical exams & respirator fit testing, complete the form below.